-U.S. jobless claims rise, labour market still tightening
+U.S. new home sales fall; weekly jobless claims rise

+New U.S. single-family home sales fell to a 10-month low in December after three straight months of solid gains, but the housing market recovery remains intact as a tightening labor market boosts wage growth.

-The number of Americans filing for unemployment benefits rose more than expected last week, but the underlying trend remained consistent with tightening labour market conditions.
+While other data on Thursday showed a bigger-than-expected increase in the number of Americans filing for unemployment benefits last week, the four-week moving average of claims dropped to levels last seen in 1973.

-Other data on Thursday showed a drop in the goods trade deficit in December, amid a pickup in exports.
-With trade expected to have weighed heavily on economic growth in the fourth quarter, last month’s rise in exports bodes well for growth in early 2017.
+There was also good news on the economy with the goods trade deficit falling in December as exports rose.
+With trade expected to have weighed on economic growth in the fourth quarter, last month’s rise in exports bodes well for growth in early 2017.

+The Commerce Department said new home sales dropped 10.4 per cent to a seasonally adjusted annual rate of 536,000 units last month.
+Economists polled by Reuters had forecast single-family home sales, which account for 8.9 per cent of overall home sales, slipping 1.0 per cent to a 588,000-unit rate last month.

+“December’s decline is probably mostly a result of this volatility rather than a drop in the underlying fundamentals for housing demand, despite the rise in mortgage rates,” said David Berson, chief economist at Nationwide in Columbus, Ohio.

-Initial claims for state unemployment benefits increased 22,000 to a seasonally adjusted 259,000 for the week ended Jan.
-21, the Labor Department said.
-Claims have now been below 300,000, a threshold associated with a healthy labour market, for 99 consecutive weeks.
+In a separate report on Thursday, the Labor Department said initial claims for state unemployment benefits increased 22,000 to a seasonally adjusted 259,000 for the week ended Jan.
+21. Claims have now been below 300,000, a threshold associated with a healthy labour market, for 99 consecutive weeks.

 That is the longest stretch since 1970, when the labour market was much smaller.
 Last week’s data included the Martin Luther King Jr. holiday, which could have impacted on the data.
 Claims tend to be volatile around this time of the year because of different timings of the various holidays.